 I definitely agree.
 I have really saved for the couple of designer pieces I have, and to be honest you can’t even tell the difference between them and my other clothes!

 Aside from that, I firmly believe that if you have enough money to dress from top to bottom in these kind of labels, the money could be much better spent helping people in need or charities.
 Also, giving young people money and having them spend it on clothes is not teaching them the value of money as they’re not working or saving for these things… In the long run it will be bad for them.

-Just my thoughts, I’d like to hear others :)posted over 4 years ago
+Just my thoughts, I’d like to hear others :)posted almost 5 years ago

 Keep in mind that a lot of Asian countries are known for being in the black market and making fakes.
 I lived in korea for half a year, ppl love their fake designer stuff b/c they make it so damn good that its hard to tell whether its a fake or not.

 either way, i totally agree with you. it does irke me when i see young kiddies rolling around in money but what irkes me more is that their parents allow for their kids to just keep taking money without working for it. personally, i think people who don’t limit themselves to a specific group or price range of clothing are most stylish because it allows them to mix and match, experiment, and grow from there to create their own style.posted almost 5 years ago

 i agree with you… i don’t understand parents who buy designer clothes/bags etc for their children. it does seem like society is getting more materialistic. i often feel very conflicted because of my love of fashion and clothing, as i truly don’t need more clothes (that’s why i try to buy mostly second hand stuff.) as peachypanda said many of those girls may have fake designer bags as there is definitely a huge market in asia for them. but i guess that just shows how they want to be seen, as having status/enough money to buy designer goods.